Substance Abuse and Addiction Treatment Resources in Mount Vernon

 Outpatient treatment programs are ideal for the patient who cannot leave their families and other responsibilities for an extended amount of time.
 During outpatient treatment, the individual will not reside on the facility premises and will commute for all therapies.

 Carefully weigh your options for treatment.
 Retreat-based therapy is highly effective.
 Furthering the opportunity for sobriety success, but requires your daily responsibilities to be put on hold while you attend to your recovery.
 Partial hospitalization programs provide a reinforced system of support while you’re detoxifying your body, reducing the chance of possible relapses.
 Yet, partial hospitalization programs cannot provide you with the safe space of an inpatient facility.
 Retreat-based programs give you the peace and tranquility demanded of this transition.
-Explore your options for taking a much needed time out from your life to focus on your recovery.

 Facilities that focus singularly on detoxification aren’t going to prepare you for the journey ahead.
 A substance use disorder is a serious condition which demands a multi-faceted approach to cognitively managing behaviors, emotions and thoughts.